Armada2508/Library/README.md

 Make sure you have all vender deps installed for the library to work and that they're all up to date.
 Currently just CTRE Phoenix 6. <br>

 **Important** - I would run `./gradlew build` before continuing. <br>
-*Note* - It might be important to add `"java.gradle.buildServer.enabled": "off"` to your VSCode settings.json file depending on your extensions.
+*Note* - It might be important to add `"java.gradle.buildServer.enabled": "off"` to your VSCode settings.json file depending on your VSCode extensions.
+[Extension Issue](https://github.com/microsoft/vscode-gradle/issues/1435).
 ### Updating your submodules
 To update the commit that the submodule points to on the branch specified in .gitmodules.
 (Pull from upstream)<br>
 `git submodule update --remote` <br>